radixiura/MECA/README.md

 ## What is MECA Project?
 Meca - lallalala.

-Meca includes [](https://www.infoq.com/articles/ale-software-architects/) for data fields, multi-layered access control, database leakage prevention, and intrusion detection capabilities in one suite.
-Acra was specifically designed for distributed apps (web, server-side and mobile) that store data in one or many databases / datastores.
+Meca includes [](https://www.infoq.com/articles/ale-software-architects/) memory storage for organizations and individual customers.

 <table><thead><tr><th>Perfect cases for using Meca</th>
 <th>For this, who</th></tr></thead>